Timeline of reactions to the 2020 Hong Kong national security law (December 2020): 31 December

-Jimmy Lai bail revoked and ordered to remand in prison
+Jimmy Lai has his bail revoked and is remanded in prison

-Founder of Next Digital, Jimmy Lai, was charged with fraud and violation of the Hong Kong national security law.
-Earlier, he was granted bail by the High Court.
-Department of Justice appealed against the decision and applied for a temporary remand order, describing the charges in the national security law as life-long prisoners.
-Similar to murder or treason.
-Court of Final Appeal allowed the Attorney General's application for bail appeal for Lai, which must be remanded immediately.
+Founder of Next Digital, Jimmy Lai, had been charged with fraud and violation of the Hong Kong national security law.
+He had been granted bail by the High Court.
+The Department of Justice appealed against the decision and applied for a temporary remand order, which the Court of Final Appeal allowed.
 The court held that the judge of the High Court, Alex Lee, may have misapplied Article 42 of the national security law when handling relevant bail applications.
-He was again locked and handcuffed with a chain around his waist and taken by a prison car to Lai Chi Kok Reception Center.
+Lai was taken by a prison car to Lai Chi Kok Reception Center.

 Agnes Chow moved to high-security prison

-Hong Kong media reported on 31 December that now-jailed activist Agnes Chow was moved from Lo Wu Correctional Institution to Tai Lam Centre for Women, where she was previously remanded until sentenced on 2 December.
-The move reason that she is now a Category A prisoner.
-Correctional Services Department declined to comment on Chow's case, saying only that crimes committed, length of sentence and the extent to which someone was a security risk would all be taken into account.
+Hong Kong media reported on 31 December that jailed activist Agnes Chow was moved from Lo Wu Correctional Institution to Tai Lam Centre for Women, a Category A (high-security) prison where she had been previously remanded until sentenced on 2 December.
+The Correctional Services Department declined to comment on Chow's case, saying only that crimes committed, length of sentence and the extent to which someone was a security risk would all be taken into account.